 In case the calculation for hull temperature is omitted, material classes for main structural members for hull are to be those specified in Table 3 of this Annex.

-Annex 7A-1 Requirements for Ships not having the International Certificate of Fitness for the Carriage of Liquefied Gases in Bulk
+Pt 7 Ships of Special Service Annex 7A-1 Requirements for Ships not having the International Certificate of Fitness for the Carriage of Liquefied Gases in Bulk

 Table 3.
 Material Classes